 MineduLAB has scaled up one successful innovation and is scaling two additional innovations tested by randomized evaluations.

 The Ministry of Education has committed to using low-cost evaluations to identify and scale policies found to have sizeable impacts.
-Since its formation, MineduLAB has brought one program, SMS PRONIED, to scale and is actively scaling up two additional interventions Deciding for a Better Future and Growth Mindset.
+Since its formation, MineduLAB has brought two programs, SMS PRONIED and Deciding for a Better Future (DFM), to scale and is actively scaling up one additional intervention, Growth Mindset.

 In 2017, MineduLAB completed the learning cycle and scaled up the SMS PRONIED intervention.
 This program involves sending improved text messages to school administrators to hold them accountable for maintenance and administrative activities.
 During 2017, 54,238 school administrators received the monitoring and social norm messages found to be effective in the randomized evaluation to increase compliance with administrative duties.

-One of the two programs currently being scaled is "Deciding for a Better Future” (DFM), evaluated by J-PAL affiliates Francisco Gallego (Pontificia Universidad Católica de Chile) and Christopher Neilson (Princeton University), together with Oswaldo Molina.
-The evaluation tested whether providing students and families with information on the monetary and non-monetary returns to completing secondary and tertiary education reduced dropout and improved learning.
-Preliminary results suggest that students underestimated the returns to education and that DFM’s information campaign was successful in reducing student dropouts.
-In 2018, as a first stage of scaling up the innovation, a group of 2,000 secondary schools (with the potential to reach over 500,000 students) were given access to the program’s contents.
+After an evaluation by J-PAL affiliates Francisco Gallego (Pontificia Universidad Católica de Chile) and Christopher Neilson (Princeton University), together with Oswaldo Molina, the DFM program was scaled up to all secondary schools with a full class day.
+In the evaluation, researchers tested whether providing students and families with information on the monetary and non-monetary returns to completing secondary and tertiary education reduced dropout and improved learning.
+Results show that students underestimated the returns to education and that DFM’s information campaign was successful in reducing student dropouts.
+In 2018, the program was implemented in more than 2,000 secondary schools, reaching 566,659 students.

 The MineduLAB team is also currently working with implementers to design the scale-up of the Growth Mindset intervention, which was found to have positive impacts on educational outcomes.